microsoft/MIDI/docs/developer-how-to/how-to-create-virtual-ump-device.md

 ## How Virtual Devices work

+A virtual device enables an application to appear as a UMP Endpoint to other applications.

 [More information on how Virtual Devices work may be found here](../endpoints/virtual-device-app.md).

 ## Steps to Create a Virtual Device